Dental Public Health Residency

 A stipend and resident benefits is available to dentists who earned their dental degree (DDS or DMD) from a dental school located in either the United States or Canada that is accredited by the American Dental Association (ADA) Commission on Dental Accreditation (CODA).
 Foreign-trained dentists who have successfully completed a CODA accredited two-year Advanced Education in General Dentistry training program in the United States are also eligible to receive a stipend.

-- A Master of Public Health Degree from a US or Canadian School of Public Health.
+A Master of Public Health Degree from a US or Canadian School of Public Health, accredited by the Council on Education for Public Health (CEPH).

 How to Apply